 If you were arrested but not convicted of a state-law misdemeanor or felony, you can petition for expungement if the statute of limitations has expired, if the charges were dismissed, or if you were acquitted of the charges.

 It’s important to note that you can expunge only one misdemeanor offense during a five-year period, and DUI convictions can be expunged only once every 10 years.
 Convictions involving domestic violence or sexual acts may not be expunged.

 Whether you’re an adult or a juvenile, getting a criminal record expunged is a complex and tedious process.
 To achieve your desired outcome, it’s wise to use an experienced attorney that you can rely on for guidance through the legal process and court procedures.
-An experienced attorney in this area of law can let you know if you meet state eligibility requirements for an expungement.
+An Alexandria personal injury attorney in this area of law can let you know if you meet state eligibility requirements for an expungement.
 Additionally, this professional will file all the necessary motions and represent you in court if needed.

 With today’s internet-age and the easy access to public information, it’s increasingly important to expunge a criminal record.
 It opens the door for a professional license, housing and jobs.
 Some employers even perform an annual criminal background check.
 When a record has been expunged, a background search by a governmental agency, educational institution or employer will not reveal an arrest or conviction except in limited circumstances.
 The criminal record has been destroyed or sealed from public view.
 An expungement can change your life, but it’s not done automatically.
 A person has to apply for one, follow state procedural laws and pay a fee.

 It is important to note again that the expungement process is not always an easy one.
 However, as you can see, it is important to pursue every avenue to have your criminal record expunged.
 Because of the many complexities involved, having a skilled, experienced expungement attorney on your side will prove invaluable in the process.
 The expungement of a criminal record can really make all the difference in so many areas of a person’s life.